ElronKarni/Images_RestApi/README.md

 Things i wasnt sure when you say:

-1. Before the App.js render you need to make a server call to the URL:
+1.Before the App.js render you need to make a server call to the URL:

     I wasn't sure if you wanted me to fetch the photos from the server before rendering App.js in main.tsx or if you preferred using useEffect.
 I know that React doesn't recommend making requests before rendering, so I         assumed you wanted me to use useEffect.
 I do know a way to achieve this using Next.js with server-side rendering, and I also found a way to do it with Redux Thunk.

-2. Sorting function on the images by id or date.
+2.Sorting function on the images by id or date.

     You mentioned sorting the images by their ID, but you didn't specify how the user would interact with this API route.
 As a solution, I added a button that retrieves the images sorted by ID and renders them on the           screen.
 Additionally, I included a console.log to display the sorted images in the browser's dev tools console.
 However, I wanted to note that some API providers offer query parameters that allow users to specify the       sorting order,  but I assumed you wanted me to implement the sorting logic myself, so that's what I did.

 Project Structure:
 Front End: